x0k/svelte-jsonschema-form/.changeset/twenty-paws-camp.md

 "@sjsf-lab/svar-theme": minor
 ---

-Use `stringRangeWidget` definition for date range picker
+Use `dateRangePickerWidget` definition for date range picker